Khoisan languages: Classification by Starostin (2013)

+In the tree on page 472, Starostin really writes "Western ǂHoan", which is a synonym for Taa, but evidently means Eastern ǂHoan, that is, ǂʼAmkoe.

 Other "click languages"

 Not all languages using clicks as phonemes are considered Khoisan.
 Most others are neighboring Bantu languages in southern Africa: the Nguni languages (Xhosa, Zulu, Swazi, Phuthi, and Northern Ndebele); Sotho; Yeyi in Botswana; and Mbukushu, Kwangali, and Gciriku in the Caprivi Strip.
 Clicks are spreading to a few additional neighboring languages.
 Of these languages, Xhosa, Zulu, Ndebele and Yeyi have intricate systems of click consonants; the others, despite the click in the name Gciriku, more rudimentary ones.
-There is also the South Cushitic language Dahalo in Kenya, which has dental clicks in a few score words, and an extinct and presumably artificial Australian ritual language called Damin, which had only nasal clicks.
+There is also the South Cushitic language Dahalo in Kenya, which has dental clicks in a few score words, and an extinct and presumably constructed Aboriginal Australian ritual language called Damin, which had only nasal clicks.

 The Bantu languages adopted the use of clicks from neighboring, displaced, or absorbed Khoisan populations (or from other Bantu languages), often through intermarriage, while the Dahalo are thought to have retained clicks from an earlier language when they shifted to speaking a Cushitic language; if so, the pre-Dahalo language may have been something like Hadza or Sandawe.
 Damin is an invented ritual language, and has nothing to do with Khoisan.

 These are the only languages known to have clicks in normal vocabulary.
 Occasionally other languages are said by laypeople to have "click" sounds.
 This is usually a misnomer for ejective consonants, which are found across much of the world, or is a reference to paralinguistic use of clicks such as English tsk! tsk!